jrhammond/EventNetworks/README.md

 'phoenixNet' contains the following function:

-* `phoenix_net' intakes a start date, end date, and event aggregation level as arguments, and outputs a list of network objects.
-Each network contains ties between the 255 ISO-recognized states in the international system, where a tie represents an event or interaction between two states.
+* `phoenix_net' intakes a start date, end date, and event aggregation level as arguments, and outputs a list of dynamic network objects (tsna::networkDynamic).
+  Each dynamic network describes daily interactions along one CAMEO-coded event category or event root category between the 255 ISO-coded states in the international system.
+  These are directed, binarized (1/0) networks, in which a tie between two states i and j indicates that state i initiated at least one event of a given type towards state j.

 Example: